zype/zype.github.io/api_docs/playlists.md

 playlist[rental_price] | Rental price for the playlist bundle, sent as a string, ie "4.99" *edge feature* | String playlist[rental_duration] | Rental duration for the playlist, in days *edge feature* | Integer playlist[auto_update_consumer_videos] | Keep consumer video purchases and/or rentals in sync with playlist items.
-When videos are added to the playlist, also add them to a consumer's video purchase/rental list. *edge feature* | Boolean
+When videos are added to the playlist, also add them to a consumer's video purchase/rental list. *edge feature* | Boolean playlist[thumbnail_layout] | Preferred thumbnail layout for videos related to playlist.
+Options are 'landscape', 'poster', and 'square'.
+If left blank will default to 'landscape'. | String

 ### Retrieve a Playlist
 <pre><b>GET</b> https://api.zype.com/playlists/[id]